 Domestic Violence Defense Lawyer in Florida

-What you think is just an argument can turn into something much more.
+What you may think is just an argument can turn into something much more.
 Who knows what happened?
 A neighbor may hear raised voices and call the police.
-The police arrive and decide an argument ensued and so someone must be arrested for domestic violence.
+The police arrive and decide an argument ensued and someone must be arrested for domestic violence.
 Domestic violence in Florida carries serious consequences when not addressed immediately.
 These consequences can be both civil and criminal.
-If you have been charged in Tampa with a domestic violence or related offense, it's imperative to contact a domestic violence defense attorney.
+If you have been charged in Florida with a domestic violence or related offense, it's imperative to contact a criminal defense attorney.

 You have rights, and at Rodriguez & Williamson, PLLC, we are here to uphold your rights and defend any allegations made against you.
-Call us at 813-320-7500 to schedule a Free today.
+Call us at 813-320-7500 to schedule a free consultation.